codedthinking/bead.zip/docs/_guides/concepts.md

 ---
 title: Core Concepts
-description: Understanding Bead's fundamental principles and design
+description: Understanding bead's fundamental principles and design
 order: 1
 ---

-## The Bead Philosophy
+## The bead Philosophy

 Research workflows are complex and hard to reproduce.
-Data files get moved, code gets updated, team members leave, and suddenly results can't be recreated.
-Bead solves this with a simple approach: **package everything needed to recreate a result into one self-contained unit**.
+Data files get moved, code gets updated, team members leave, and suddenly results can't be recreated. bead solves this with a simple approach: **package everything needed to recreate a result into one self-contained unit**.

 This creates reproducible computational workflows without forcing you to change how you work.